HL7NZ/nzf/input/pagecontent/nzmt-datamodel.md

 The SNOMED spec dictates that all records are identified by a globally unique 18-digit number.
 This means that you can create a single lookup table inside your database that contains all the id numbers of all the NZMT records in your database and you won’t get a single duplicate.

-The primary purpose of this globally unique key is to allow records from any of the Medicines Terminologies operated by SNOMED member nations to co-exist in a single database if required, and also to conform to the very flexible but rather inefficient “three-table” structure of the standard SNOMED data structure (which is not covered in this document – please ask if you need additional information).
+The primary purpose of this globally unique key is to allow records from any of the Medicines Terminologies operated by SNOMED member nations to co-exist in a single database if required, and also to conform to the very flexible but rather challenging to use “three-table” structure of the standard SNOMED data structure (which is not covered in this document – please ask if you need additional information).

 ##### ID Data Format